 For such a small country (it’s the 7th smallest in Europe) Luxembourg’s Castle game is certainly strong!
 In the middle ages there were over 120 castles scattered across the country, around 76 of which have survived (in some way shape or form!) today.
-From stately chateau’s to beautiful hilltop castles and impressive ruins, you can hop from one to the next on a fairy tale inspired road trip, or spend a few hours exploring each individually.
-Here at 10 of the Best Luxembourg Castles to add to your castle bucket-list.
+From stately chateau’s to beautiful hilltop castles and fortifications and impressive ruins, you can hop from one to the next on a fairytale-inspired road trip, or spend a few hours exploring each individually.
+Here at 10 of the Best Luxembourg Castles to add to your castle bucket list.

 Fairy-tale Luxembourg Castles to visit on a road trip!